Kennsters/EmployeeTracker/README.md

 This is just one of the many options that the user is able to do within this application.

+Side Note: Other students I collaborated with were Eric, Devin, Makoto.
-Side Note: I have removed the password from  line 5 for security reasons.
+I have removed the password from  line 5 for security reasons.